 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

 Support your child in making this difficult transition.
 Reassure your child that they will be in the hospital for as short a period of time as possible.
-The average hospital stay at Bader 5 at Boston Children's Hospital is approximately two weeks but this is highly variable depending on your child's needs.
+The average hospital stay at the Inpatient Psychiatry Service at Boston Children's Hospital is approximately two weeks but this is highly variable depending on your child's needs.
 Their stay can range from a few days to several weeks.